 - “The Starter Camera” – Nikon Z50, Zfc, Z30

-At $5500, the Nikon Z9 is way beyond what I normally recommend for a first camera.
+At $5500, the Nikon Z9 is way beyond what most photographers should get as their first camera.
 It is actually not a bad value for what you get (comparable Sony and Canon cameras are over $6000) but it is overkill for any beginner photographer.
-Luckily, there are much more affordable and beginner-friendly ways to get into Nikon mirrorless.

 Nikon Z5, Z6, Z7, Z6 II, Z7 II: “The Full-Framers”

 If you don’t need the amazing abilities of the Z8 and Z9 but still want a full-frame camera, these five cameras are your options.
 As the names suggest, the Nikon Z6 II and Z7 II are the second generation of their respective lineups.
 Compared to the original Z6 and Z7, they add an additional memory card slot, a bigger image buffer, and a somewhat better autofocus system.
 Even so, they are not at the level of the Nikon Z8/Z9 or a good Nikon DSLR in terms of autofocusing on fast-moving subjects like quick birds in flight.

 The Z7 and Z7 II cameras have Nikon’s high-resolution 45.7 megapixel sensor, whereas the other three cameras have a 24 megapixel sensor.
 In practice, 24 megapixels is already a lot, and it should be enough for most photographers.
 Since this is the biggest reason to get a Z7 or Z7 II, most photographers will be safe with the Z6 or Z6 II instead.